nghosh24/power-outages/README.md

 # Final Model
 My final model incorporated these features: `NERC.REGION`, `CLIMATE.REGION`, `ANOMALY.LEVEL`, `YEAR`, `MONTH`, `TOTAL.PRICE`, `TOTAL.SALES`, `TOTAL.CUSTOMERS`, `URBAN`.
 I used a DecisionTreeClassifier and was able to achieve an R-squared of 0.88 when testing on the test set.

+I added `CLIMATE.REGION` (nominal) becaause certain climate regions are more prone to be hit by severe weather. `MONTH` (ordinal) incorporates changing weather with the seasons, `TOTAL.PRICE` (quantitative) and `TOTAL.SALES` (quantitative) incorporate economic factors that are driving energy consumption. `TOTAL.CUSTOMERS` (quantitative) adjusts for the fact that some areas are servicing more customers, so the higher usage could lead to more drastic outages.

 I used GridSearchCV to find the best hyperparameters for the DecisionTreeClassifier.
+These were:
+- criterion: 'gini'
+- max_depth: 4
+- min_samples_split: 2

 I used a F1 score to measure the performance of my model.
 I got an F1 score of 0.905, and since the F1 score increased from the baseline to the final, this indicates better performance of the final model.